 The tax authorities of each jurisdiction might have different perspectives and approaches on how to combat non-compliance with tax obligations or tax avoidance.
-Nevertheless, they are all undoubtedly better equipped and prepared, with substantial information at their disposal about taxpayers, as well as their own activity, and they are much more integrated internationally.
+Nevertheless, they are all undoubtedly better equipped and prepared, with substantial information at their disposal about taxpayers, as well as their own activity, and they are much more integrated internationally, as several chapters, including the USA Law & Practice one, mention.